-- (a) Unwelcome solicitation of a personal or sexual relationship while on-duty or through the use of one's official capacity. - (b) Engaging in on-duty sexual activity including, but not limited to, sexual intercourse, excessive displays of public affection or other sexual contact. - (c) Establishing or maintaining an inappropriate personal or financial relationship, as a result of an investigation, with a known victim, witness, suspect or defendant while a case is being investigated or prosecuted, or as a direct result of any official contact. - (d) Associating with or joining a criminal gang, organized crime and/or criminal syndicate when the member knows or reasonably should know of the criminal nature of the organization.
-This includes any organization involved in a definable criminal activity or enterprise, except as specifically directed and authorized by this [department/office]. - (e) Associating on a personal, rather than official basis with persons who demonstrate recurring involvement in serious violations of state or federal laws after the member knows, or reasonably should know of such criminal activities, except as specifically directed and authorized by this [department/office].
+- (a) Unwelcome solicitation of a personal or sexual relationship while on-duty or through the use of one's official capacity. - (b) Engaging in on--duty sexual activity, including but not limited to sexual intercourse, excessive displays of public affection, or other sexual contact. - (c) Establishing or maintaining an inappropriate personal or financial relationship, as a result of an investigation, with a known victim, witness, suspect, or defendant while a case is being investigated or prosecuted, or as a direct result of any official contact. - (d) Associating with or joining a criminal gang, organized crime, and/or criminal syndicate when the member knows or reasonably should know of the criminal nature of the organization.
+This includes any organization involved in a definable criminal activity or enterprise, except as specifically directed and authorized by this [department/office]. - (e) Associating on a personal, rather than official basis with persons who demonstrate recurring involvement in serious violations of state or federal laws after the member knows, or reasonably should know of such criminal activities, except as specifically directed and authorized by this [department/office]. - (f) Participation in a law enforcement gang as defined by Penal Code § 13670.
+Participation is grounds for termination (Penal Code § 13670).